onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * a singular set and domain restrictions,
 * simple invariants.

 We do not describe any deep TU axioms, generating rules, or explicit mappings from raw data or fundamental Lagrangians to internal TU fields.
+The objects defined here are **effective summaries**, not commitments to any particular microphysical theory of inflation.

 ### 3.1 State space